The Relationship Clinic logo with Ethel Mosena MA LMFT

 A Look at Average Copays

 Your copay is the fixed amount you pay for a therapy session after your insurance has covered its portion.
-This amount can vary quite a bit depending on your specific health plan.
-For many people, the average copay for an online therapy session is around $15 to $20.
-Some plans even offer full coverage, bringing the copay down to $0.
-Because there's so much variation, the best first step is always to check directly with your insurance provider to understand your specific benefits.
-Many online therapy platforms also have tools on their websites to help you quickly check your coverage and estimate your costs.
+For many people, the average copay for an online therapy session ranges from $15 to $20.
+Some plans offer full coverage, bringing the copay down to $0.
+Because there's so much variation, the best first step is always to call your insurance provider directly.
+You can also contact us and we'll help you work through what your plan covers.

 Hidden Costs to Watch Out For